DeepaGheewala/Election_Analysis/README.md

 # Election_Analysis
 ## Overview of Election Audit
 ### Background
+Colorado Board of Election collected data from 3 different voting modes
+1) Mail-in Ballot
+2) Punch Cards
+3) Direct Recording Electronic

-Election commision was provided with Audit Results of the most recent Elections of Colorado.
+Election commision was provided with Audit Results collected from all the 3 voting modes.
 Upon this available data Election Commision requested more insite on the data and a detailed report.

 ### Purpose
 The purpose of this project is to provide more information related to the Audit Results which was submitted to The Election Commission.
 We work over the data, analyzed and created a report to answers the following requested details